marcone84/academic-kickstart/content/home/posts.md

 active = true # Activate this widget? true/false
 weight = 60  # Order that this section will appear.

-title = "Pathways to Radicalization" subtitle = "Making a Sankey Network of Far-right Radicalization self-reports"
+title = "Current Work"
+subtitle = "Notes, Data Viz, and other Miscellany"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.